Razelot/YuGiGo-byte-/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ## Development server
+Open two terminals.

-Run `ng build --watch'.
+Terminal 1: Run `ng build --watch'`.
-Run `npm start` for a dev server.
+Terminal 2: Run `nodemon server.js` for a dev server.

 Navigate to `http://localhost:3000/`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.